minhtrietcancode/abc-challenge-2026-location-classification/model/approach_5/pipeline.md

 **Test data preparation:**
 1. Apply same preprocessing as training data:
    - Pivot to beacon matrix
-   - Apply 45-second windowing
+   - Apply windowing (1-2 seconds)
    - Extract same 128 features
 2. **Do NOT apply any augmentation to test data**

+**Prediction and Label Assignment:**
+1. For each window in test data, model predicts a room location
+2. **Assign the predicted window label to ALL records within that window**
+   - Example: If a 2-second window (from 10:22:55 to 10:22:57) is predicted as Room 508
+   - Then ALL frame-level records within that 2-second window get assigned location = 508
+3. This converts window-level predictions back to frame-level predictions

 **Evaluation metrics:**
-1. **Overall Weighted F1-Score:** Accounts for class imbalance
+1. **Macro F1-Score:** PRIMARY metric for competition ranking (equal weight to all classes)
 2. **Per-Class F1-Score:** Especially for minority classes (Room 508, 516)
 3. **Precision:** How accurate predictions are
 4. **Recall:** How many actual samples were found

+**Why Macro F1-Score:**
+- Competition uses macro F1 for ranking
+- Treats all classes equally (unlike weighted F1 which favors majority classes)
+- Better metric for imbalanced datasets when all classes matter equally

 ### 6.3 Compare with Baseline
 **Baseline:** Model trained on original data (no augmentation)

 **Comparison points:**
 1. Minority class F1-score improvement
-2. Overall weighted F1-score improvement
+2. **Overall Macro F1-score improvement** (competition metric)
 3. Whether minority classes can now be detected (0% → >0%)

-**Expected results (from paper):**
+**Expected results (adapted from paper):**
 - Target class F1-score improvement: 27% to 40%
-- Overall weighted F1-score improvement: 6% to 8%
+- Overall macro F1-score improvement: expected similar gains
 - Minority classes (Room 508, 516) become detectable

 ---